PrushilPatel/Developer-Portfolio/README.md

 ## Deployment

 This project has been deployed using GitHub pages which is the platform which i have used to showcase my portfolio.
 During production I've been constantly committing any changes big or small to my repository by using the push method.
+The current version at deployment is a stable one but can do with some improvements in terms of structural and visual layouts.
+Therefore, I plan on updating the code, so it includes bootstraps grid layout.
+This was something I came to understand at a later stage of development.